labibaadinda/aws-documentation-lab/Cloud Foundations/README.md

 ## Introduction to Amazon EC2

-This project demonstrates the process of completing the deployment and management of an Amazon EC2 instance.
+This lab demonstrates the process of deploying and managing an Amazon EC2 instance.
 You can watch the demo of this lab here: [Deploy EC2 in AWS Lab](https://www.youtube.com/watch?v=4s5FQI4r9oE)